sagarreddy-chidura/FarmersBuddy/README.md

 # FarmersBuddy
 This is a java web based project.
+(In Git hub you can see the static functionality of my website.)

 **About the project:**
 - This project is about Farming and to help the farmers with their queries.
 If my project is handled by the agricultural scientist then he/she will answer all the queries of the     farmers.